FrancoiseSagan/Kryo_GPSPointtest/README.md

 #### Present test

-When surfing in Zhihu, I found a serializer made by Alipay's employees, and he claims it is about 25 times faster than kryo, however:
+When surfing in Zhihu, I found a serializer made by Alipay's employee, and he claims it is about 25 times faster than kryo, however:

 (maybe it doesn't suit our GPSPoint object :)  )